 We spend the long journey looking out the glass window, competing who could first pronounce the names of the stations we encounter along the way, taking photographs, writing a journal (that’s me), reading a computer-related magazine (that’s him), talking, and arguing.
 With so much time on our hands, arguments over silly matters are mandatory.

 The view outside the window for the first several hours is dull and brown: crops have been harvested, bridges over highways filled with cars and smoke, old buildings, cows grazing absentmindedly, dried-up streams.

 After a light dinner consisting of vegetable curry and lentil soup, I draw the curtains; the rhythmic chugging of the train lulls me to sleep.

 A gentleman greets us at the station’s entrance and leads us towards a car.
-He wears a white short-sleeved shirt with a long lungi of the same color.
 We drive through narrow roads and a few roundabouts.